[Feature] Art of resistance: Exiled Russians create new wave in Europe

 Brecht breathes again

-They still had to "prove their skills all over again" upon arriving in the new scene, Gelman added.
+Arriving artists still had to "prove their skills all over again" upon landing in the new scene, Gelman noted.

 But over the past year, many Russian directors, actors, and other creatives in Europe have been doing just that.